 I bought my laptop eight years ago which is considered a relic of the 2010 era.
 After consulting with my only tech savvy friend, I looked into an ASUS laptop.
 Costco had a few options and I bought the one with the best review in my modest price range.

-As with any large purchase, I have to steel myself for the buying part.
+As with any large purchase, I have to steel myself for a large purchase.
 I do not enjoy parting with large swaths of money.
-It brings panicky like feelings and makes me wonder if this will turn into a “no good, rotten decision” in a few days.
+It brings panicky feelings and makes me wonder if this will turn into a no good, rotten decision in a few days.
 Sales staff are quick to pick up on those feelings by offering a warranty.

 I avoid warranties.
-Of the few times I have used them, the fees were more than buying the item new.
-I wish I only had one example of a poor warranty experience.
+Of the few times I have used them, the fees were more than the item new.
+Unfortunately, I have a collection of a poor warranty experiences.

 The laptop has value but it hasn’t grown.
 Instead, I have saved by avoiding life style inflation.